sultanreza15/Data-Analyst-Project/README.md

 ## Key Insights (Sample Findings)
 Based on the analysis of the sample dataset:
-1.  **Revenue Drivers:** While 'Standard' rooms have the highest volume of bookings, **'Suite'** rooms generate the highest revenue per booking due to the premium price point.
+1.  **Revenue Drivers:** While 'Standard' rooms have the highest volume of bookings, **'Deluxe'** rooms generate the highest revenue per booking due to the premium price point.
 2.  **Cancellation Risks:** **Expedia** showed a higher cancellation rate compared to Direct bookings, suggesting a need to review cancellation policies on OTA platforms.
-3.  **Lead Time:** Guests booking 'Suites' tend to book further in advance (High Lead Time) compared to 'Standard' room guests who are more likely to be last-minute bookers.
+3.  **Lead Time:** Guests booking 'Deluxe' tend to book further in advance (High Lead Time) compared to 'Standard' room guests who are more likely to be last-minute bookers.